ramkguru97/Group_6_6162/README.md

 The datasets that we used came from [Kaggle](https://www.kaggle.com/) and [World Bank](https://www.worldbank.org/en/home) for our project.
 The data for our food came from this page [Food data](https://www.kaggle.com/dorbicycle/world-foodfeed-production).
 The data for our world population datasets came from this page [Population data](https://data.worldbank.org/indicator/SP.POP.TOTL).

 ### Introduction to the Dataset:
+The Food and Agriculture Organization of the United Nations provides free access to food and agriculture data for over 245 countries and territories, from the year 1961 to

 ## CRISP-DM Process:
 We have undergone these steps as a part of CRISP-DM: